himikasarkar/dall-e-clone/README.md

 ## Features

-- **All Hackathons At One Place** - Contains List of All hackathons at one place
+- **All generated Art in one place** - Contains List of All AI generated artwork at one place for contributers to view
-- **Finding Developers Made Easy** - Broad and Efficient Search Algorithm to find developers to collaborate with
+- **Search** - Contributers can search to filter out art based on 'prompt' and 'name'
-- **Chat** - In app chat feature
+- **Integration with OpenAI** - It helps to generate images based on prompts passed by contributors
-- **Strong Security System** - End to End Encrypted Messages and Google OAuth for Authentication.
+- **Google ReCAPTCHA** - Prevents from BOT attacks

 <!-- GETTING STARTED -->

 ## Getting Started

-Setup PartnersInCrime on your local machine using these simple steps:
+Setup **DALL-E v2** on your local machine using these simple steps:

 ### Prerequisites